 Although you should be yourself and answer the questions truthfully, there are effective ways to best prepare for the test.
 We developed an article, alongside input from cut-e, the company that supplies the Emirates personality test that will help you through this stage: How to Ace the Cabin Crew Online Personality Test

 9. The Golden Call

 What Deciding Factors Are Used?

-The methods that the recruitment team use at this stage is a closely guarded secret.
-However, we know that they assess your performance throughout the recruitment journey to make their decision.
+The methods that the recruitment team use after the Final Interview are a closely guarded secret.
+However, we know that they’ll assess your performance throughout the whole recruitment journey to make their decision.